 Humpback Whales, Tonga

 Each summer around September, a population of humpback whales make their way to the Vava’u islands to give birth to their young in the reef-protected waters of Tonga.
-The best way to see them is aboard the luxurious MV Tarquin.
-From there, you can even swim alongside the whales and see the natural phenomenon for yourself underwater.
+You can even swim alongside the whales and see the natural phenomenon for yourself underwater.

 Of course we can’t have a blog on the interesting animal migrations around the world and not include the Great Migration.
 It’s “great” for a reason, right?
 Some 1.5 million animals migrate between Kenya and Tanzania each year, and at all stops along the route, there’s something incredible to see – from calving season and great predator activity to thrilling Mara River crossings, the Great Migration promises an exceptional safari each year.